matrix-org/synapse/docs/upgrading/README.md

 -   If your server is configured for single sign-on via a SAML2 identity provider, you will need to add
     `[synapse public baseurl]/_synapse/client/saml2/authn_response` as a
-    permitted \"ACS location\" (also known as \"allowed callback URLs\") at the identity provider.
+    permitted "ACS location" (also known as "allowed callback URLs") at the identity provider.

-    The \"Issuer\" in the \"AuthnRequest\" to the SAML2 identity provider is also updated to
+    The "Issuer" in the "AuthnRequest" to the SAML2 identity provider is also updated to
     `[synapse public baseurl]/_synapse/client/saml2/metadata.xml`.
 If
     your SAML2 identity provider uses this property to validate or otherwise identify Synapse, its configuration will need to be updated to use the new URL.
-Alternatively you could create a new, separate \"EntityDescriptor\" in your SAML2 identity provider with the new URLs and leave the URLs in the existing \"EntityDescriptor\" as they were.
+Alternatively you could create a new, separate "EntityDescriptor" in your SAML2 identity provider with the new URLs and leave the URLs in the existing "EntityDescriptor" as they were.

 ## Changes to HTML templates

-The HTML templates for SSO and email notifications now have [Jinja2\'s autoescape](https://jinja.palletsprojects.com/en/2.11.x/api/#autoescaping) enabled for files ending in `.html`, `.htm`, and `.xml`.
+The HTML templates for SSO and email notifications now have [Jinja2's autoescape](https://jinja.palletsprojects.com/en/2.11.x/api/#autoescaping) enabled for files ending in `.html`, `.htm`, and `.xml`.
 If you have customised these templates and see issues when viewing them you might